Bones

 Heading 4

-Fourth-level headings are the same size as body text and have no line space between them and the content that follows.
+Fourth-level headings are the same size as body text.

 Heading 3

-Third-level headings are larger than body text and have no line space between them and the content that follows.
+Third-level headings are larger than body text and have top and bottom margins.

 Heading 2

-Second-level headings are larger than third-level and have one line space between them and the content that follows.
+Second-level headings are larger than third-level and have top and bottom margins.

 Heading 1

-The top-level heading is the largest and has two line spaces between it and the content that follows.
+The top-level heading is the largest and has the largest margins.

 Font stacks